Tyron-patterns/real-estate-portfolio-analysis/README.md

 ## Scope of the analysis
 The report is meant to analyze the performances of the portfolio (growth, occupancy, tenant segmentation, risk analysis, external shock resistance).
 The time window of the each category will change according to consideration related to the

-## Performance Summary
-- A preliminary analysis on Revenues and profit portfolio showed an important growth over the entire timespan of the business.
-- Simultenously, Costs showed a mild but steady decrease over time, especially if compared to early years where, which helped profit grow
-- Occupancy normalized to the number of unit rented also risen (beyond the obivous incremeant in terms of more units rented)

 ## 1. Where does profit actually come from in the portfolio?

 Portfolio profitability is driven by a combination of occupancy, tenancy stability, and structural constraints, rather than by a single dominant factor.

-**Occupancy is the strongest and most consistent driver of profit across both cities and individual units**.
+- **Occupancy is the strongest and most consistent driver of profit across both cities and individual units**.
-Matrix-level comparisons (10.
+Matrix-level comparisons (dashboard 10.
 Metrics Comparison) show that higher occupancy periods align with higher profit.
-At city level, Rome outperforms Fiumicino primarily due to higher utilization, while at unit level, properties with comparable occupancy volumes generate similar profit levels regardless of rental prices.
+At city level, Rome outperforms Fiumicino primarily due to higher utilization, while at unit level, properties with comparable occupancy volumes generate similar profit regardless of rental prices.

-**Vacancy directly erodes profitability**, particularly at city level.
+- **Vacancy directly erodes profitability**, particularly at city level.
 Units and locations with higher vacant months contribute disproportionately less to total profit, confirming utilization as a critical performance lever.

 **Tenant turnover has a differentiated impact by scale**.
 At city level, higher turnover does not translate into improved profitability, indicating that volume of tenancy changes alone is not a positive driver.
 At unit level, however, more stable units are associated with either higher or comparable profit outcomes, suggesting that tenancy stability matters primarily at the asset level rather than in aggregate.

 **Cost and tax structures act as constraining factors rather than primary drivers**.
 Matrix comparisons indicate similar expense costs across cities, while differences in tax burden materially affect net profitability, particularly for Fiumicino units, as these have an additional taxation burden represente by IMU for second houses.
 These structural effects help explain profit discrepancies once occupancy is normalized.

 ## 2. Which units / locations are reliable vs volatile profit generators?